tyleryasaka/identity-proposals/README.md

 ### ERC780 Concerns

  Relies on universal registry contract.
-I find this problematic because:

- (1) It is a single point of failure.
-This is probably the smallest concern, as it is a small contract and easy to audit.
-Still, unless we can mathematically prove that this contract will work as expected now, and in all future versions of solidity (which I doubt is provable), this is a risk.

- (2) This standard is inflexible.
+I think this will work for some use cases, but I think it has some limitations:

+ (1) It's inflexible.
 It relies on a registry that is deployed once and cannot be upgraded.
 Not only can it not be upgraded, but it cannot be customized for special use cases.

- (3) It lacks support for *computable claims*.
+ (2) It lacks support for *computable claims*.
 I have talked to multiple people that have expressed a desire to be able to define their own logic for claim validity.
 For example, I might wish to say that a "registration claim" that I have issued is valid only when a `isRegistrationOpen` flag is set to `true`.
 It is true that perhaps computable claims can be conceptualized as permissions rather than claims - such that the logic is implemented at a level above the claims - nonetheless, I think it is better to be unopinionated here and allow people to use computable claims if they wish.

 ### ERC1056 Concerns